Program

 Deep Dive (up to four 60-minutes online sessions)

 Each online session (held on Friday mornings) will involve multiple schools/classrooms and will allow students to learn more from Jeff or another orca scientists and from each other.
-Each session will begin with discussion of an in-depth topic (a specific whale behavior, the purpose and evolution of a specific set of anatomical features, a look at the life-cycle of the Southern Resident Killer Whale’s primary food source – Chinook salmon, how to become an orca scientist, etc.) and will include an related interactive game followed by open forum for Questions and Answers.
+Each session will begin with discussion of an in-depth topic (a specific whale behavior, the purpose and evolution of a specific set of anatomical features, a look at the life-cycle of the Southern Resident killer whale’s primary food source – Chinook salmon, how to become an orca scientist, etc.) and will include an related interactive game followed by open forum for Questions and Answers.

 Schools willing to complete this program activity can get our complete presentation gram at no expense to the school, thanks to the generous support of the Discuren Foundation, NOAA Fisheries, the Washington Endowment for the Environment, and from supporters like you.